 - saved it in the highest resolution

-- went back to edit, then added a frame to make the photo square, and pulled it up in Instagram
+- cropped to make the photo square, and pulled it up in Instagram